 The amount and type of information researched and the analysis applied in an assignment.
-Scope of work includes, but is not limited to, the following:
+Scope of work includes, but is not limited to, the following: The degree to which the property is inspected or identified;

-- The degree to which the property is inspected or identified; - The extent of research into physical or economic factors that could affect the property; - The extent of data research; and - The type and extent of analysis applied to arrive at opinions or conclusions.
+Ine degree to which the property is inspected or identified;

+The extent of research into physical or economic factors that could affect the property;

+The extent of data research; and

+The type and extent of analysis applied to arrive at opinions or conclusions.
+The type and extent of research and analyses in an appraisal or appraisal review assignment..9